xdv/divvy-dev-portal/content/concepts/consensus-network/transaction-queue.md

 ## Order Within the Queue

 Within the transaction queue, transactions are ranked so that transactions paying a higher transaction cost come first.
-This ranking is not by the transactions' _absolute_ XRP cost, but by costs _relative to the [minimum cost for that type of transaction](transaction-cost.html#special-transaction-costs)_.
+This ranking is not by the transactions' _absolute_ XDV cost, but by costs _relative to the [minimum cost for that type of transaction](transaction-cost.html#special-transaction-costs)_.
 Transactions that pay the same transaction cost are ranked in the order the server received them.
 Other factors may also affect the order of transactions in the queue; for example, transactions from the same sender are sorted by their `Sequence` numbers so that they are submitted in order.

 The precise order of transactions in the queue decides which transactions get added to the next in-progress ledger version in cases where there are more transactions in the queue than the expected size of the next ledger version.
 The order of the transactions **does not affect the order the transactions are executed within a validated ledger**.
 In each validated ledger version, the transaction set for that version executes in [canonical order](consensus.html#calculate-and-share-validations).

-**Note:** When `rippled` queues a transaction, the provisional [transaction response code](transaction-results.html) is `terQUEUED`.
+**Note:** When `divvyd` queues a transaction, the provisional [transaction response code](transaction-results.html) is `terQUEUED`.
 This means that the transaction is likely to succeed in a future ledger version.
 As with all provisional response codes, the outcome of the transaction is not final until the transaction is either included in a validated ledger, or [rendered permanently invalid](finality-of-results.html).

 ## See Also

-- [Transaction Cost](transaction-cost.html) for information on why the transaction cost exists and how the XRP Ledger enforces it.
+- [Transaction Cost](transaction-cost.html) for information on why the transaction cost exists and how the XDV Ledger enforces it.
 - [Consensus](consensus.html) for a detailed description of how the consensus process approves transactions.

 <!--{# common link defs #}-->
-{% include '_snippets/rippled-api-links.md' %}
+{% include '_snippets/divvyd-api-links.md' %}
 {% include '_snippets/tx-type-links.md' %}
-{% include '_snippets/rippled_versions.md' %}
+{% include '_snippets/divvyd_versions.md' %}